pvujjini/string-calculator-test/README.md

 # String Calculator - TDD Test

 _This should take you no more than 30 minutes.
-When you've finished create a pull request (PR) to develop branch to submit your code for review.
+When you've finished create a pull request (PR) to tests branch to submit your code for review.
 Do not make any PR to Master branch._

 Make sure you only test for **correct inputs**. there is no need to test for invalid inputs for this kata